alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 ![Jaeger transaction page](/assets/images/2023/09/jaeger-2.webp "One transaction")
 {{</ style >}}

-And correlate two sub transactions:
+And now, you can correlate two sub transactions:

 {{< style "text-align:center" >}}
 ![Jaeger two sub transactions](/assets/images/2023/09/jaeger-3.webp "Two sub transactions")
 {{</ style >}}

 ## Tempo & Grafana
 This solution is pretty similar to the previous one.
 Instead of pushing all the data to Jaeger, we will use Tempo to store data and Grafana to render them.
-We don't need to modify the configuration made in the Java applications.
+We don't need to modify the configuration made in the existing Java applications.

 ### Architecture
+As mentioned above, the architecture is quite the same.
+Now, we have the collector which broadcast data to Tempo.
+We will then configure Grafana to query to it to get traces.

 {{< style "text-align:center" >}}
 ![Architecture w/ Grafana & Tempo](/assets/images/2023/09/architecture-grafana.svg)
 {{</ style >}}

 ### Collector configuration

-The modification of the Collector is easy.
+The modification of the Collector is easy (for this example).
 We only have to specify the tempo URL.

 ```yaml
 receivers: